Frequently asked questions

 The Ombuds Office does not maintain records with individually identifiable information.
 Unless required by law or court order, the Ombuds Office will not reveal the identity of faculty or staff who reach out to the office , will not disclose the contents of conversations with faculty/staff, nor will it discuss a faculty or a staff member's concern in a manner that will identify them.
 To the extent authorized by law, information about the persons and issues raised in the Ombuds Office shall remain confidential.

 The only exception to confidentiality is if an imminent risk of harm to self or to others is identified, a faculty/staff member gives express permission to the Ombuds to disclose their identity or contents of their conversation during confidential communication, or disclosure is required under TSUS Rules and Regulations (e.g., reporting of wrongful or fraudulent conduct) or local, state, or federal law.
-If during a confidential communication any allegations of Title IX violations are reported, the Ombuds Office is required by law to notify the SHSU Office of Equity and Title IX.
+If during a confidential communication any allegations of Title IX violations are reported, the Ombuds Office is required by law to notify the SHSU Office of Title IX and Discrimination Resolution.
 The Ombuds Office is not an office of record.
 Speaking to the University Ombuds Office does not constitute legal notice to the University

 • How does the Ombuds Office differ from other conflict management resources on campus?